Criticism of the Walt Disney Company: Hulu

-Kim Kardashian-Roblox scandal
+Kardashian-Roblox scandal

 The series premiere of The Kardashians, which debuted on April 14, 2022, titled "Burn Them All to the F*cking Ground", led to a public feud between Kim Kardashian and Roblox.
-In the episode, Kim's son Saint West shows his mother an experience on the platform from a tablet that depicts an image of Kim crying across skybox and baseplate.
+In the episode, Kim's son Saint West shows his mother an experience on the platform from a tablet that depicts an image of Kim crying across the skybox and baseplate.
 She claimed, however, that the person who uploaded the experience had also obtained footage of her and Ray J's sex tape, and that she reacted by crying and claiming to later sue the company.
 Despite this allegation, the incident has been seen by many as a hoax, and was deceptively edited and staged as a way to cause uproar and false drama.

 A spokesperson for Roblox responded by saying "The referenced video was never available on our platform.
 We have strict moderation and policies to protect our community, including zero tolerance for sexual content of any kind which violates our community rules." and "The text reference to the tape that got around our filters was quickly taken down and fortunately visible only to an extremely small number of people on the platform.
 We also swiftly took down the associated experience and banned the community developer involved with the incident."
 An individual close to the Kardashian family denied accusations of faking the event.

-The series is distributed by Disney Platform Distribution and was released in the United States on Hulu, Disney+ internationally via Star and Star+ in Latin America.